 Subd.
 5. Repealed, 1987 c 250 s 20

 Subd.
 6. Persons defended.
 The district public defender shall represent, without charge, a defendant charged with a felony, a gross misdemeanor, or misdemeanor when so directed by the district court.
 The district public defender shall also represent a minor ten years of age or older in the juvenile court when so directed by the juvenile court.
-The district public defender must not serve as advisory counsel.
 The juvenile court may not order the district public defender to represent a minor who is under the age of ten years, to serve as a guardian ad litem, or to represent a guardian ad litem.